-The laboratory work includes plant growing, hotbed and coldframe construction and management, greenhouse fumigation and soil sterilization, seed and seed-ling studies, and seed testing.
-Each student will be assigned space in the greenhouses for the growing of crops.
-Plants are grown under glass as would be done for outdoor setting.
-Members of the class who desire may participate in a one-day excursion to Rochester, in January, to visit vegetable greenhouses; cost, about \$9.
+Vegetable production under glass; management of vegetable greenhouses; greenhouse funigation and soil sterilization; greenhouse crops and their requirements.
+In connection with the laboratory, each student will be assigned space in the greenhouses for the growing of crops.
+The class will participate in a one-day excursion to Rochester in January to visit vegetable greenhouses; cost, about \$9.
 Laboratory fee, \$1.50.